 The Joseph F. Mulligan Award in Physics is an award based on a gift by Eleanor Mulligan in memory of her husband, Dr. Joseph F. Mulligan, one of the founders of the UMBC Department of Physics.

-For full consideration, valid applicants (see above) for this award are required to submit an complete application by May 10 in the university year (July thru June) prior to the year of their proposed project.
+For full consideration, valid applicants (see above) for this award are required to submit a complete application by November 1st in the university year (July thru June) prior to the year of their proposed project.

-For full consideration, applicants for this award are required to submit a complete an official application to the UMBC Physics Dept by the deadline noted above.
+Applicants are required to submit a complete application to the UMBC Physics Dept by the deadline noted above.
 At the current time such an application consists of

 - Submitting a full written proposal (at least 12pt; not to exceed 3 pages) to the UMBC Physics Dept that includes: